scottish-government-design-system/designsystem.gov.scot/styles/images/index.md

 ### Images in category headers

 Category headers allow images that are aligned right in the page.
-The recommended width for an image in article content is 358px.
+The recommended width for an image in a category header is 358px.

 <figure class="example__content">
 <img alt="A photograph spans over four columns on the category header and is right-aligned." src="/assets/images/category-image.png">